-- Add sugar snap pea and cook for 2 minutes.
+- Add the snow peas bamboo shoot and cook for 2 minutes.

-- Add bamboo shoots, coconut milk and chicken stock and cook for 3 minutes.
+- Add coconut milk and chicken stock and cook for 3 minutes.

 - Add sugar and fish sauce and cook for 1 minute.
 Turn the heat off, top with shredded basil and serve with white rice or noodles.